Underage drinking is common and alcohol abuse is a problem among some young people. So we need to use effective solutions.

 We stigmatize alcohol and try to scare people into abstinence.
 But we need to recognize that alcohol itself isn’t the problem.
 Drinking responsibly isn’t the problem.
 The abuse of alcohol is the problem.

 Teaching about responsible use doesn’t require students to drink alcohol.
-Learning civics doesn’t require them to run for office or vote in presidential elections.
+Learning civics doesn’t require them to run for office or vote in elections.

 We teach students civics to prepare them for the day when they can vote.
 And for when they can engage in other and assume other civic activities if they choose.